Front

 Below inguinal ligament: Divides into anterior & posterior divisions

-Posterior: Quadriceps femoris (Vasti & Rectus femoris); Saphenous nerve
+Motor: Quadriceps femoris (Vasti & Rectus femoris)

 Neuropathy